-Amounts in USD thousands 2020 2019

-Balance at beginning of period 25 278 26 736

-Repayments of principal (1 945) (1 458)

-Balance at end of period 23 333 25 278
+Amounts in USD thousands 2021 2020 DPO balance at beginning of period 23 333 25 278 Repayments of principal (1 944) (1 945) Long-term DPO balance at end of period 21 389 23 333 Reclassified to short-term receivables (14 097) 0 Long-term DPO balance at end of period 7 292 23 333

 Other interest-bearing long-term receivables relate to a deferred principal obligation (DPO).
 Pursuant to the current charter and financing agreements, OSG had the right to defer payment of a portion of the bareboat charter hire for the first five vessels during the initial seven year fixed bareboat charter periods.
 OSG paid a reduced bareboat charter rate and assumed the DPO.
 The DPO accrued on a daily basis to a maximum liability of USD 7.0 million per vessel.
 The DPO during the initial seven year period was discounted using the estimated market discount rate at lease inception.
 After the initial seven years, the DPO is repaid over 18 years including interest at 6.04% unless the bareboat charter is terminated earlier at which time the DPO becomes due immediately.
-During 2020 and 2019, OSG made repayments on the five vessels delivered under the arrangement, and those vessels' cash bareboat charter hire resumed to its full contractual amount.